ebyass/sei-project-01/README.md

 # Wins

 My biggest achievement for this game was successfully implementing the mothership.
-I think it adds a fun and playful dimension to the game and proved to me my understanding of setInterval and setTimeout.
+I think it adds a fun more game like dimension to Space Invaders and proved to me my understanding of setInterval and setTimeout.

 ```
  setTimeout(() => {